cbrun/cbrun.github.io/syson/index.md

 - the [Eclipse project page](https://projects.eclipse.org/projects/modeling.syson) for governance and project identity;
 - the [SysON website](https://mbse-syson.org/) for the project entry point;
-- the [user and developer documentation](https://doc.mbse-syson.org/syson/v2026.5.0/) for installation, features, APIs, and extension guidance;
+- the [user and developer documentation](https://doc.mbse-syson.org/syson/main/index.html) for installation, features, APIs, and extension guidance;
 - the [GitHub repository](https://github.com/eclipse-syson/syson) for source code, releases, issues, and discussions;
-- the [Obeo SysON page](https://www.obeosoft.com/en/products/syson/) for professional support and industrial offerings.
+- [Obeo Enterprise for SysON](https://www.obeosoft.com/en/products/obeo-enterprise-for-syson/) for professional support and industrial offerings.

 You can begin as a user, report an issue with a reproducible example, discuss a use case, improve documentation, or contribute code.
 In an emerging ecosystem, precise feedback about real engineering workflows is as valuable as another isolated feature request.